Chicano/Chicana Studies (CHS)

 CHS 486.
 Chicana/o Family and Gender Issues.
 (3 Units)

-Prerequisite: ENG 110 and ENG 111 are required.
+Prerequisite: ENG 110 or equivalent is required.
 CHS lower division requirements or courses on previous women and gender are recommended.
 The course examines family and gender issues as they relate to the Chicana/o community in the United States.
 Topics will include Chicana/o family roles and structure, cultural values, experiences that influence and challenge families, gender roles and expectations.

 CHS 490.
 Senior Seminar in Chicana/o Studies.
 (3 Units)

-Prerequisites: ENG 110, ENG 111 and CHS 401 are required.
+Prerequisites: ENG 110 and CHS 401 are required.
 CHS 100 or CHS 205; CHS 200 or CHS 212; and CHS 300 are recommended.
 Seminar where students examine a particular topic or theme in the field of Chicana/o Studies.
 As the capstone course for the major, students undertake a major research paper.